mnemnion/orb/doc/md/lume/deck.md

    return willIgnore
 end
 ```

-## case\(deck\)
+## case(deck)

-  Casing the Deck draws its sub\-decks into memory, and pushes all the files
+  Casing the Deck draws its sub-decks into memory, and pushes all the files
-in the orb directory onto the Lume shuttle\.
+in the orb directory onto the Lume shuttle.

 ```lua
 local new